rexyim/notes/hping3.md

     ARS packet description (new, unstable)
     --apd-send Send the packet described with APD (see docs/APD.txt)

-> So why hping3 is so useful?
+> So why hping3 is so useful ?
->
+> so imagine a scenario where the device you are trying to enumerate is not responsive to icmp.
+> With hping3 we can sendspl packets to s
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTM4MzEwNTNdfQ==
+eyJoaXN0b3J5IjpbMTI0MTMzMjEwM119
 -->